Beautiful Lakes in Pakistan

 2. Which is the largest Lake in Pakistan?

-Ans: The largest Lake in Pakistan is the Manchar Lake.
-The lake is spread over an area of over 260 square kilometers.
+Ans: Pakistan’s largest Lake is Manchar Lake, which covers an area of over 260 square kilometers.

 3. Which is the most beautiful Lake in Pakistan?